Eurofunk/sbom-license-plugin/README.md

 workflow writes the values to `~/.gradle/gradle.properties` before invoking Gradle, which ensures the full key material (including embedded newlines or `\n` escape sequences) is preserved.
-Provide the ASCII-armored key directly or a base64-encoded copy of that text export; binary private keys are rejected to keep Gradle from failing during signing.
+Provide the ASCII-armored key directly or a base64-encoded copy of that text export; the workflow feeds it to Gradle exactly as provided, and the build verifies it can be parsed as a secret key before enabling signing.
+Invalid or binary private keys are ignored so the publish run continues without signing.

 ```yaml
 jobs: